Forms required for a TN Visa Application

 • Form I-907, Request for Premium Process Service (if premium processing is requested)

-The reason for this is due to the fact that a Mexican citizen, unlike a Canadian citizen, cannot apply for a TN directly at a port of entry (land border, preflight clearance or US airport); they can only apply for a TN directly at a US consulate or through the USCIS.
+If a Mexican citizen applies for a TN, they will always require forms in connection with their TN application.
+The reason for this is because a Mexican citizen, unlike a Canadian citizen, cannot apply for a TN directly at a port of entry (land border, preflight clearance or U.S. airport).
+They can only apply for a TN at a U.S. consulate or through the USCIS.